Suvadip-B/Suvadip-B/index.md

----
-layout: default
----

 Suvadip Batabyal is working as an Assistant Professor in the department of Computer Science & Engineering at National Institute of Technology, Durgapur, India.
+He completed his Ph.D. from Jadavpur University in 2016.

+**Areas of research:** 5G and B5G Networks. **Specific domains:** Device-to-device communication, Quality-of-Experience and Video Streaming, Content caching, Integrated Sensing and Communication (ISAC), Integrated Access and Backhaul.

 [Link to another page](./another-page.html).